-bacco use prevention curriculum to educate all students and will provide assistance and/or make appropriate cessation referrals.
-The district will collaborate with the South Carolina Department of Health and Environmental Control, the South Carolina Department of Alcohol and Other Drug Abuse Services, and the South Carolina Department of Education, as appropriate, to implement this policy.
+The District will utilize a proven and effective tobacco use prevention curricula to educate all students and will provide assistance and/or make appropriate cessation referrals.
+The District will collaborate with the Department of Health and Environmental Control, the Department of Alcohol and Other Drug Abuse Services, and the South Carolina Department of Education, as appropriate, to implement this policy.